From the General Catalog:

 You will be notified of your Acceptance or Rejection to the Upper Division by email prior to the start of the summer session.

-A panel of reviewers will evaluate the exhibition of your work for evidence of knowledge, skills and abilities in four areas: 1) knowledge and abilities; 2) voice; and 3) craft and technical skills.
+Students’ portfolio of work will be reviewed and evaluated as evidence of performance achievement in four areas: 1) knowledge and ability; 2) voice; and 3) craft and technical skill.

-- Knowledge and abilities—involve examining the content of the architectural design studios work for evidence of the capacity to be successful in the Upper Division.
+- Knowledge and ability—involve examining the content of the architectural design studios work for evidence of the capacity to be successful in the Upper Division.

-- Voice—involves examining the exhibition for evidence that the personal expression of the individual is depicted in the overall presentation of the exhibition.
+- Voice—involves examining the portfolio for evidence that the personal expression of the individual is depicted in the overall presentation of the portfolio, including the written statement.
 The voice articulates the personality and opinions of the author.

-- Craft and technical skills—involve examining both the exhibition, and the work presented in the exhibition, for an understanding and development of craft.
+- Craft and technical skill—involve examining both the work presented in the portfolio, for an understanding and development of craft.

-Reviewers will examine each exhibition and assess the level of performance for each of the four categories using a four-point scale rubric, where
+The Review Panel, composed of faculty who have not instructed the students in their first-year coursework, will examine each portfolio, and assess the level of performance for each of the three categories described above using a five-point scale rubric:

 3 = Meets the Performance Standard